Bira/octopus-carnival/_drafts/lphr-scene-13.md

 and how they would argue for that with the others.

-As mentioned above, they know the detailed layout of both dungeon levels, and they have a magic key that opens every locked door in the dungeon.
+As mentioned above, they know the detailed layout of both dungeon levels, and they have a magic key that opens (or locks!) every door in the dungeon.
 Rexus gave them that, along with a request to go in there and look for Archivist survivors.
 But this planning session is being held without him.

 You see, Urist believes that if any other Archivists remain, they wouldn't be